falcosecurity/falco/proposals/20231220-features-adoption-and-deprecation.md

 Since software components may need to adapt to implement the requirements this proposal mandates, we assume the following stages are required to transition from the current state to the desired state fully:

-- With Falco 0.38, the policy must be partially implemented, at least in Falco and relevant documentation.
+- Within Falco 0.38, at least stable features must be identified, and the adoption policy and relevant documentation should be implemented in Falco.
 Exceptions may be made temporarily.
-- Within Falco 0.39, the feature gates system must be implemented in the Falco executable, and the policy must be part of the official documentation (i.e., published both on GitHub and [falco.org](https://falco.org)).
+- Within Falco 0.39, all both adoption and deprecation must be implemented (at least in Falco) part of the official documentation (i.e., published both on GitHub and [falco.org](https://falco.org)).
-- Within Falco 1.0.0 (still not scheduled to date), the policy must be strictly implemented in Falco and all [core projects](https://github.com/falcosecurity/evolution#core) with [stable](https://github.com/falcosecurity/evolution/blob/main/REPOSITORIES.md#stable) status.
+- Within Falco 1.0.0 (still not scheduled to date), the policies must be strictly implemented in Falco and all [core projects](https://github.com/falcosecurity/evolution#core) with [stable](https://github.com/falcosecurity/evolution/blob/main/REPOSITORIES.md#stable) status.

 During the transition phases, maintainers can fine-tune these policies and add further exceptions, eventually.
 After this initial transition phases, the policy is assumed to be established.
 From then on, any policy modifications, updates, and exceptions must be subject to a core maintainer majority vote to ensure the policy remains relevant and practical.